 A large number of people in the United States are addicted to prescription drugs such as tramadol.
 The reason for this is because while these drugs alleviate pain, they are so efficient at this task that users may be attempted to abuse them, using them longer than recommended.
 However, the many side effects and health problems that result from tramadol abuse are often more threatening than the pain that the drug is being taken for.

 If you or someone you know has become addicted to tramadol, it is critical to seek help as soon as possible.
 Rehab services can be an efficient and can be a cost effective method of resolving addiction, allowing addicts to live a dependence free life.
 You need not worry about treatment costs as the intake counselor will be able to share different options for you to pay for the rehab services.

-Contact us for more information at New Life Addiction Treatment Center, as we assist patients in recovering from their addictions.
+Contact us for more information at NeuroPsychiatric Addiction Clinic, as we assist patients in recovering from their addictions.
 Break free from addiction today!